Partnering With Parents

 – Our Medical Staff Team –

-Our 24/7 health care facilities at each of our overnight kids Kamps are plentifully staffed by some of the finest Physicians, Registered Nurses, and Health Center Helpers in the nation.
-These medical teams constantly monitor the health of our Kampers and act quickly to identify, contain, and treat any issues or illnesses that may appear.
+Our 24/7 health care facilities are plentifully staffed by some of the finest Physicians, Registered Nurses, and Health Center Helpers in the nation.
+These medical teams constantly monitor the health of our Kampers.

 – Rapid Response –

-In the event that an illness – including COVID-19 – presents at Kanakuk, our protocol is structured to Isolate, Confirm, Respond, and Remove the impacted Kamper.
-Of course, we will be communicate closely with Kamper’s families and handle any case with love and care.
+In the event that an illness – including COVID-19 – presents at Kanakuk, our protocol is structured to Isolate, Test, Respond, and Remove the impacted Kamper.
+This summer, Kamp Health Centers have access to rapid COVID-19 testing capability.
+Symptomatic Kampers and their close contacts can be tested (a simple non-invasive swipe just inside the nostril) with reliable and accurate results in as little as 15 minutes.
+These tests cause no discomfort and keep Kampers from being sidelined from all the fun of Kamp unnecessarily.
+Of course, we will be communicating closely with Kamper’s families and handle any case with love and care.